helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 - Users with high performance hotspots providing redundant coverage will likely see an increase in rewards.

-- Other users may see an increase in rewards with the elimination of rewards for Redundant Coverage.
+- Other users may see an increase in rewards with the elimination of rewards for *Redundant Coverage*.

 ## Success Metrics
-Success could be measured by calculating the rewards for hotspots proving redundant coverage.
+Success could be measured by calculating the rewards for hotspots providing *Redundant Coverage*.